.

 Chile

 The Chicago Boys received their basic economic education from the School of Economy in Universidad Catolica.
-In 1956 that School had signed a three-year program of intensive collaboration with the Economics Faculty of the University of Chicago (the "Chile Project").
-It entailed Chicago professors going to teach in Santiago, the donation of a full modern library, scholarships to the best Chilean students, etc. Under the leadership of Dean Theodore Shultz of the University of Chicago, this program was renewed three times and eventually totally transformed the teaching of economics in Chile.
+In 1956 that School had signed a three-year program of intensive collaboration with the Economics Faculty of the University of Chicago (the "Chile Project"), after Santiago's larger universities had refused to take part.
+It entailed Chicago professors going to teach in Santiago, the donation of a full modern library, scholarships to the best Chilean students, etc. Under the leadership of Dean Theodore Schultz of the University of Chicago, this program was renewed three times and eventually had a transformative effect on economic policy in Chile.
 That is why the graduates of the School of Economics of "La Catolica" (the Catholic University) are called "the Chicago Boys."
-Only some of them went later for postgraduate studies at the University of Chicago, where they enrolled in Arnold Harberger's Latin American Finance Workshop and Milton Friedman's Money and Banking Workshop, but several others went to other top level universities in the U.S. like Harvard and Columbia Universities.
-The whole group was heavily influenced by the Chicago School of Economics, and especially by the writings and public policy proposals of Milton Friedman.

 Elsewhere in Latin America